grpc/proposal/A36-xds-for-servers.md

 XdsServer startup, but it is also acceptable to consider it a lack of xDS configuration and enter a permanent "not serving" mode.

-If the server is unable to open serving ports, XdsServer startup may fail or it may enter "not serving" mode.
+If the server is unable to open serving ports (e.g., because the port is already in use by another process), XdsServer startup may fail or it may enter "not serving" mode.
 If entering "not serving" mode, opening the port must be retried automatically (e.g., retry every minute).

 Communication failures do not impact the XdsServer's xDS configuration; the XdsServer should continue using the most recent configuration until connectivity